billycao/venmo-to-lunch-money/README.md

 ### Set up mailin.

-To use **venmo-to-lunch-money**, you need to set up a server that can receive emails and run [mailin](mailin).
+To use **venmo-to-lunch-money**, you need to set up a server that can receive emails and run [mailin][mailin].
 This is non-trivial and out of the scope of this README, but the documentation in the mailin link is pretty bomb.

 As part of this, you will probably have to create an MX record for your server.
-Details are also in the [mailin documentation](mailin).
+Details are also in the [mailin documentation][mailin].

 After you have your server set up and ready to accept emails, you can run mailin with a command like